-Seminars on these topics are conducted or coordinated by the Police Department.
+Seminars on these topics are conducted or coordinated by various campus departments and organizations.
 Check bulletin boards and the student newspaper for announcements.
 Tarrant County College maintains an alcohol-drug abuse prevention program available to students and employees, under the direction of the department chairperson of mental health, Northeast Campus.
 Referral assistance is available.
-Contact the following for information or assistance: Counseling Services, Health Services, vice president for student development services, department chairperson of Mental Health Resources, or manager, Employee Relations.
+Contact the following for information or assistance: Counseling Services, Health Services, vice president for student development services, department chairperson of Mental Health Resources, or manager of Employee Relations.